kevinolega/callcentertrainingtips/_posts/2016-04-28-answer-questions.md

 - I enjoy reading.
 - I enjoy solving problems
 - I enjoy learning new skills.
-- I am self motivated.
+- I am self-motivated.
 I direct myself to do what needs to be done.
 I do not need instructions to get me started to doing what is good for me.
-- I have a can do attitude.
+- I have a can-do attitude.
 I'm positive that every problem has a solution.
 - I continuously improve.
 Every skill I'm good at is a skill that I'm previously bad at.
 - I'm a master of copying.
 Every skill I have is learned from someone who is excellent at what they do.
 - I spend my time with the right people.
 I make an effort to be where I'll learn from people are better and smarter than me and I learn from them.